-Although its peak might have been reached, and a trend towards reopening society has started, it remains plausible that the state of emergency due to COVID-19 will continue for not just a few more weeks but months.
+Although it appears the peak output of emergency orders has been reached, and we are well on our way down the road to reopening society, the state of emergency due to COVID-19 continues.
 There will undoubtedly be more orders to come.
 We'll continue to make the effort to update this memo regularly.
 In the meantime, if you have questions about how any of these orders specifically affect you or your interests, you should speak with us or other qualified legal counsel.

-Not every relevant regulation under a statute other than the Emergency Management and Civil Protection Act is covered here, such as the several that extend expiry dates or other deadlines for specific businesses and licenses, and the several altering zoning regulations for a number of municipalities, all of which are important for some purposes but of less general interest than the ones we have included.
+NOTE: Not every relevant regulation under a statute other than the Emergency Management and Civil Protection Act is covered here, such as the several that extend expiry dates or other procedural deadlines for specific activities, agencies, businesses and licenses, or that alter provisions relating to credentials for work during the emergency period, or that amend certain social assistance benefits, or the several that alter zoning regulations for a number of municipalities, all of which are important for specific purposes but are of less general interest than the ones we have included.
+There are several industry specific outlines of the impacts of various orders.
+For example, the Financial Services Regulatory Authority of Ontario, provides this helpful outline of many critical orders affecting the Pension Sector (in respect of which there have been numerous regulatory changes).

-() arting thoughts...